Trend

 PrintNightmare (CVE-2021-34527)

-On July 1, security researchers and Microsoft released details of a new vulnerability dubbed “PrintNightmare” (CVE-2021-34527).
+Also in July of 2021, security researchers and Microsoft released details of a new vulnerability dubbed “PrintNightmare” (CVE-2021-34527).
 PrintNightmare permits an unprivileged user to remotely obtain elevated privileges on any system running the print spooler service, which is enabled by default.
 It abuses a vulnerability in how the print spooler service fails to properly authenticate users attempting to load a printer driver dynamic link library (DLL).
 This zero day affected all editions of Windows, allowing code execution with local SYSTEM-level privileges.

 Though the vulnerability was concerning, there were not many reported campaigns exploiting it.
 That said, ransomware operators such as Vice Society and Magniber have exploited the vulnerability to gain initial access, and therefore it’s worth looking out for.
 We observed a single malicious instance of PrintNightmare exploitation leading to precursor ransomware behaviors.